Greeborox/JS-platformer/readme.txt

 - when player is idle while on the ladder for some time and finally gets off he is falling with great velocity.
 - when game state is closed, the arrows, are not removed from the game.
 - FIXED! when changing spell type, while shooting, the exisitng missiles start behaving like the ones player has just changed to.

+Things I need to do:

+- move platform types into separate modules